Humana picks up the tab for Medicare Advantage doctor visits

 Heath insurers have seen a drop in claims for things like elective surgeries over the past several weeks due to the pandemic.
 Broussard said Humana is using that break to help cover the fee waivers.

-Humana also said Tuesday that it will send safety kits that include two washable facemasks to customer homes starting later this month.
+Humana also said Tuesday that it also will send safety kits that include two washable facemasks to customer homes starting later this month.

 Broussard said the expenses will be immaterial to the company’s financial books.